British Universities Karting Championship: 24 Hour Race

 The annual BUKC 24 Hour Race is held post-season at Teesside Autodrome, the largest kart circuit in the world, for up to 90 university teams.
 Unlike the regular season, non-recent graduates are able to enter their respective university's teams.
 The 24 Hour Race is the only event on the BUKC calendar that does not utilise Club100 machinery, instead using twin-engine 200cc Prokarts.

 The event starts with a two-hour practice session, followed by a one-shot qualifying session, also known as superpole, to set the grid for the race.
 An endurance race is then run continuously for 24 hours, emulating the 24 Hours of Le Mans and 24 Hours of Daytona, which form two out of three legs of the Triple Crown of endurance racing.

-Winners of the BUKC 24 Hour Race
+Palmarès, 24 Hour Race

 Unlike the main championship, which has been solely won by universities from England, English teams have only won seven of the eleven 24 Hour Races held, as of 2024.
 A mixed team of students from Scotland's Heriot-Watt University and the University of the West of Scotland won the event in 2016, followed by Wales' Swansea University in 2018, and Ireland's TU Dublin in 2022 and 2023, the latter becoming the first non-British team to win a BUKC event.